Skip to main content

 Less reworking through optimized process parameters

 Typical payback periods are between 6-12 months.
-Savings come, for example, from reduced oil consumption, less waste, shorter downtime, and optimized process management.
+The savings are achieved, for example, through reduced oil consumption, less waste, shorter downtimes, and optimized process management.

 Yes, LiquiSonic® sensors can be easily integrated into existing pipelines.
-Installation is usually done in the main supply line to the rolling mill.
+Installation is usually carried out in the main line to the rolling mill.
 Various flange and thread connections are available.

 No, the LiquiSonic® system is completely maintenance-free.
 The sensors have no moving components or wear parts and therefore do not require regular calibration.
-The factory calibration remains stable over the entire operating period, which also has a positive impact on operating costs.
+The factory calibration remains stable throughout the entire operating period, which also has a positive effect on operating costs.

 The LiquiSonic® system is designed for extreme conditions.
 It can cover temperatures from -40 to 200 °C and pressures up to 500 bar can be covered.
 The sensors are completely maintenance-free and designed for continuous use in industrial environments.